-Trump may soon join history’s club of one-term presidents, rejected by Americans they led
+Trump just joined history’s club of one-term presidents, rejected by the Americans they led

-Some one-term presidents don’t qualify for this distinction.
+Some one-term presidents don’t qualify for membership.
 President John Tyler, for example, who took over after the death of President William Henry Harrison before losing reelection, does not count.
 Neither does President Lyndon B. Johnson, who declined to run for reelection in 1968.
-Three presidents – James K. Polk, James Buchanan and Rutherford B. Hayes – made and kept promises to serve only one term.
+Three presidents — James K. Polk, James Buchanan and Rutherford B. Hayes — made and kept promises to serve only one term.

-But Trump would join nine other presidents who were rejected by the American voters they’d led for four years.
+But Trump now joins nine other presidents who were rejected by the American voters they’d led for four years.

 John Adams, 1797-1801